pearlxcore/Shopee-Autobuy-Bot/README.md

 I decided to make this project open source.

-To use this you need to log into the program.
+For now, to use this program will require user login.
 Mail me at sab@pxcore.net to 'register'.

 I will update from time to time to get rid the program from login requirement so you can just use it straightway.